UVT-CTF/2025-Uni-Vs-Threats-CTF/forensics/RAMblings of Cornelia/solution/solution.md

 ```

 3. Dump the identified files (replacing `<address>` with the virtual address):
 First, we can create a `dumps` directory to output the files there in order to be easier to navigate.
-TGhen, we mention this directory as the output path:
+Then, we mention this directory as the output path.
+We also use the address we got as an output from the previous commands, e.g. `0xb78741195900`.
 ```
 sudo python3 vol.py -f cornelias-memory.raw -o dumps windows.dumpfiles --virtaddr <address>
 ```